Justinator/FoxStructures2019/README.md

 3. Careers pages use the careers-single.php page template.
 This loads our sidebar and all components for the page.
 4. To update the sidebar navigate to the inc folder and find careers-sidebar.php.
 5. Add a new list item and upload

+## :hammer: Staff

+The leadership team and agricultural team use the custom post type staff.
+Add a new staff post and select from the category in which they should be listed.
+The staff archive page uses the archive-staff.php template file and the single staff posts use the single-staff.php template file.
+Make edits here if needed.

 ## :rocket: Navigation